Jarvis-Consulting-Group/jarvis_data_eng-drkcn94/README.md

 **Junior Software Developer, Jarvis (2023-present)**: Working as a software developer to assist and develop software solutions for various financial sector clients.
 The work environment requires an understanding and usage of Agile/Scrum and open, positive mindset for continuous growth and understanding of software development.

-**Business Operations Assistant, MBRA Canada Inc. (2022-2023)**: Lead the development of workflow processes and maintaining communications among various teams and companies working on condominium developments.
-Workflow processes required the knowledge of folder structures and scripting to automate the saving of legal documents and condominium files.
-Daily reporting was done to all stakeholder individuals/companies to make sure that everyone had the same details regarding projects.
-Continuous research was done to understand if the workflow processes implemented were suitable for the working circumstances and standards of clients or improvements were required.
+**Business Operations Assistant, MBRA Canada Inc. (2022-2023)**: Coordinated cross-functional collaboration for condominium development projects, fostering seamless communication among stakeholders and internal team.
+Orchestrated workflow processes, leveraging folder structures and scripting to automate archival of legal condominium documents and project progress.
+Ensured consistent project insights by facilitating daily stakeholder updates, promoting alignment across all involved entities.
+Proactively refined workflow strategies through ongoing research, tailoring approaches to align with client standards and internal team needs.

-**Quality Assurance Analyst, Nexolink Inc. (2021-2022)**: Researched and led a venture focused on allowing clients to scrape their own financial details with automated scripts.
-Successfully trained a team of five in the usage of Selenium IDE and Postman, resulting in 12% more bugs being caught earlier.
-Developed Selenium and Postman scripts for unit and integration testing of Foreign Exchange Payment Platform E2EFX.
+**Quality Assurance Analyst, Nexolink Inc. (2021-2022)**: Developed comprehensive unit and integrated testing suites with C#, Selenium and Postman for E2EFX, a Foreign Exchange Payment Platform.
+Initiated a client-focused project, allowing users to be able to automate the extraction of their financial data through Selenium IDE scripts.
+Trained a team of 5 with knowledge regarding quality assurance processes and data extraction application.

 ## Education